The Board of Directors of American Atheists is made up of dedicated volunteers who oversee the operations and continued success of the organization.

 He is a longtime member of the board of directors of the Washington Area Secular Humanists.
 Mr. Lowe was elected to the American Atheists Board of Directors in 2015.

-Ms. Thomas was elected to the Board of Directors in 2016.
+Madison resides in her hometown of Washington, DC.
+She was elected to the Board of Directors in 2021.